brian220/PyTorch-YOLOv3/README.md

 of the Selected Topics in Visual Ricognition using DeepLearning course.
 <br />
 The original owner of the repo has finished the training, inference and detection part.
-And I add some functions that can make it more easily training on the SVHN dataset.
+And I add some functions that can make it more easily trained on the SVHN dataset.
 <br />
 #### WHAT I HAVE DONE: